 12 Most Asked Questions About Wine

-Blending can create some of the most interesting and complex wines with the aim to make a whole wine that is greater than the sum of its parts.
+Blended wines are definitely not inferior, in fact, blending can create some of the most interesting and complex wines with the aim to make a whole wine that is greater than the sum of its parts.
 Some grape varieties, like Cabernet Sauvignon and Merlot share a great synergy.
-On some occasions other unlikely combinations of grape varieties may complement each other beautifully, these blends may be exclusive to a single region or even a producer.
-Sometimes grapes are blended with other fruit from other regions to produce a wine of greater balance and complexity.
+On some occasions other unlikely combinations of grape varieties may complement each other beautifully, these wine blends may be exclusive to a single region or even a producer.
+Sometimes grapes from one region are blended with grapes from different regions to produce a wine of greater balance and complexity.

 Australia was one of the first countries in the world to label wines with the variety that it is made from.
 This differs from the traditional European way of labelling with the region of production.